sbritorodr/PDFtoTXT/README.md

 # PDFtoTXT
-Write all text info from a PDF, even if you can't copy-paste it manually or if it's from an image and translate it *on-the-fly*.
+Write all text info from a PDF, even if you can't copy-paste it manually or is from an image and translate it *on-the-fly*.

  <p style="text-align: center;font-size:1.35rem"> <b> Tested on <span style="color:#135BE3"> py</span><span style="color:#EBBE0D">thon 3.10</span> </b> </p>